 Before starting any project, it’s important to choose appropriate materials suited for their intended use.
 For outdoor gear, consider factors such as durability, water resistance, and weight when picking fabrics, threads, zippers, buckles, and other components.
 Some brief notes about common fabrics:

-• Webbing: Choose nylon or polyester webbing where possible, as it is stronger than polypropylene and generally frays less.
+- Webbing: Choose nylon or polyester webbing where possible, as it is stronger than polypropylene and generally frays less.
 Polypropylene floats however, so it has uses for applications where you might want a floating strap, and it comes in a very wide range of colours.
+Seeing if your webbing floats is also a quick way to see if a seller was lying about it being nylon webbing.

 Needle and Thread